yuvithakur007/YogaFlex/README.md

 ## Installation and Usage

-1. Clone the repository.
+1. Clone the frontend repository.
+2. Clone the backend repository [here](https://github.com/yuvithakur007/yoga-back).
-2. Navigate to the project directory.
+3. Navigate to the project directory.
-3. Install dependencies: `npm install`.
+4. Install dependencies: `npm install`.
-4. Start the server: `npm start`.
+5. Start the server: `npm start`.

 ## Technologies Used